anuraghazra/github-readme-stats/readme.md

 <img src="https://d2wvdrxmr8p0wf.cloudfront.net/static/giveindia.svg" alt="Give india logo" width="200" />
 </a>

-Are you considering to support the project by donating to me?
+Are you considering supporting the project by donating?
 Please DON'T!!

-Instead, Help India fight 2nd deadly wave of COVID,
+Instead, Help India fight the 2nd deadly wave of COVID-19.
-Thousands of people are dying in India for lack of Oxygen & COVID related necessary infrastructure.
+Thousands of people are dying in India for lack of Oxygen & COVID related infrastructure.

-Visit [https://indiafightscorona.giveindia.org](https://indiafightscorona.giveindia.org) and make a small donation to help us fight covid and overcome this crisis.
+Visit [https://indiafightscorona.giveindia.org](https://indiafightscorona.giveindia.org) and make a small donation to help us fight COVID and overcome this crisis.
-Your small help goes a long way. :heart:
+A small donation goes a long way. :heart:
 </p>